Mission Asteroid

 Mission Asteroid (shown as Mission: Asteroid in the manual and on the title screen) is a graphic adventure game for the Apple II written by Ken and Roberta Williams and released in 1980 by On-Line Systems.

-It was later ported to the Atari 8-bit family and Commodore 64.
+Release

 The game was released as Hi-Res Adventures #0, despite being released after Mystery House and Wizard and the Princess.
-It was meant as an introduction to the adventure game genre so it was made easier than the rest of Hi-Res Adventures games.
+It was meant as an introduction to the adventure game genre so it was made easier than the rest of the Hi-Res Adventures games.

+It was ported to the Atari 8-bit computers and Commodore 64.